CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 </pre>

 <span class="description">
-A `portfolio` gives a high-level overview of the status of multiple initiatives in Asana.
+A portfolio gives a high-level overview of the status of multiple initiatives in Asana.
 Portfolios provide a dashboard overview of the state of multiple projects, including a progress report and the most recent [status update](/docs/asana-statuses).
 Portfolios have some restrictions on size.
-Each portfolio has a max of 500 items and, like projects, a max of 20 custom fields.
+Each portfolio has a max of 500 items and, like projects, a maximum of 20 custom fields.
 </span>

 </section>